Russia–European Union relations: EU membership discussion

-Michael McFaul claimed in 2001 that Russia was "decades away" from qualifying for EU membership.
+Michael McFaul claimed in 2001 that Russia was "decades away" from qualifying for EU membership, emphasising on it's policy regarding Chechen War and other foreign affairs.
 Former German Chancellor Gerhard Schröder has said that though Russia must "find its place both in NATO, and, in the longer term, in the European Union, and if conditions are created for this to happen" that such a thing is not economically feasible in the near future.

-Czech President Miloš Zeman stated that he "dreams" of Russia joining EU.
+Czech President Miloš Zeman stated that he "dreams" of Russia joining the EU.

 According to a number of surveys carried out by Deutsche Welle in 2012, from 36% to 54% of Russians supported Russia joining EU, and about 60% of them saw EU as an important partner for their country.
 Young people in particular have a positive image of the European Union.